quot3s/quot3s.github.io/quotes2.md

   </div>

   <div class="quote-card">
-    <div class="quote-text">I will work on no other plantation field that my master Musketeer doesn't own.</div>
+    <div class="quote-text">I will work on no other plantation field that my master Musketeer does not own.</div>
   </div>

   <div class="quote-card">